-Authors must create an account in EES when submitting a manuscript, at which time they will be given a username and password for access to their Home Page (please remember this information and avoid creating duplicate accounts).
+Authors must register on EM before submitting a manuscript, at which time they will be given a username and password for access to their Home Page (please remember this information and avoid creating duplicate accounts).
+To submit a manuscript: please click the ‘Submit a manuscript’ button at the top of the page.
 E-mail addresses must be provided for all authors named on the submission.
-Authors should send queries concerning the submission process or journal procedures to email@example.com.Once submitted, manuscripts undergo initial screening by the editorial staff and editors.
+Authors should send queries concerning the submission process or journal procedures to firstname.lastname@example.org.Once submitted, manuscripts undergo initial screening by the editorial staff and editors.
 To ensure timely processing of the large number of submissions received, papers that do not meet the journal's submission requirements, standards, or topic suitability will be declined at this stage, without peer review, and the authors will receive prompt notification.
 All other papers will undergo peer review.

-Authors can check the status of their manuscript during the review process by logging into EES.
-All communication, including notification of the editor's decision and requests for revision, is via e-mail.Please ensure that the e-mail address of the corresponding author is entered correctly and up-to-date on EES.
+Authors can check the status of their manuscript during the review process by logging into EM.
+All communication, including notification of the editor's decision and requests for revision, is via e-mail.Please ensure that the e-mail address of the corresponding author is entered correctly and up-to-date on EM.
 All correspondence regarding the submission will be sent to this e-mail address.

-The Author(s) Guarantee Form and the Submission Requirements Form (both available on EES at the "Select Article Type" stage of the submission process) must be completed and submitted with each manuscript.
+The Author(s) Guarantee Form and the Submission Requirements Form (both available on EM at the "Select Article Type" stage of the submission process) must be completed and submitted with each manuscript.
 The article's corresponding author is responsible for ensuring that all of the necessary forms are completed accurately.
 2.1.
 Author(s) Guarantee Form

 (1) that all authors have met the criteria for authorship and have participated sufficiently in the work to take responsibility for it;

 (2) that all authors have reviewed the final version of the manuscript and approve it for submission to the IJGO;

 (3) that neither this manuscript nor one with substantially similar content by the authors has been published elsewhere or is being considered for publication elsewhere;